 The idea of using building windows as part of a sustainability exercise is not new.
 In 2020 I told you about AuREUS, a concept based on windows made from food waste and capable of converting light into electricity.

-The Mexican startup Greenfluidics took a step forward.
-Its bio windows (colored green due to the biomass contained within them) are operational and truly dynamic.
+The Mexican startup Greenfluidics he took a step forward.
+Its bio windows (colored green for the biomass contained within them) are operational and truly dynamic.
 What are they doing?
-They take a stream of carbon dioxide, captured by what would otherwise be a source of emissions, and pass it through water impregnated with selected strains of seaweed.
-During the journey a real photosynthesis takes place, with the algae increasing their mass and generating oxygen.
+They take a stream of carbon dioxide, captured from what would otherwise be an emissions source, and pass it through water soaked in selected strains of seaweed.
+During the journey, actual photosynthesis takes place, with the algae increasing their mass and generating oxygen.
 For every kilo of algae inside these bio windows, two kilos of CO2 will be captured.
 Not bad.

 Power of nanotechnology

-The idea is not bad, but like all things it can be improved.
+The idea isn't bad, but like all things it can be improved.
 And this is where nanotechnology comes in.
 Miguel Mayorga, CEO of Greenfluidics, described in an interview how their bio windows have been enhanced.

-The system is double-sided: on the one hand, the algae.
+The system is double-sided: on one side, the algae.
 On the other hand, water mixed with (recyclable) carbon nanoparticles that increase the thermal conductivity of the liquid.
-This translates into two possibilities: you can capture the heat and turn it into energy with a thermoelectric generator, or you can harvest the algae and turn it into biofuel for the building systems.
+This translates into two possibilities: you can capture the heat and turn it into energy with a thermoelectric generator, or you can harvest the algae and turn it into biofuel for the building's systems.

-Now all that remains is to give them a more captivating color (it will surprise you, but Greenfluidics was founded in 2018 and is working hard to give this very useful invention a "marketable" aesthetic as well.
+Now all that remains is to give them a more attractive color (it may surprise you, but Greenfluidics was founded in 2018 and is working hard to give this very useful invention a "marketable" aesthetic appearance).

 But I also have other questions